simongravelle/lammps-input-files/CNTdeformationAIREBO/README.md

+## Deformation of a carbon nanotube using a reactive force field

-Molecular dynamics simulation of a CNT.
-The force field is AIREBO, and the initial configutation has been generated using TopoTools (https://sites.google.com/site/akohlmey/software/topotools) and VMD (https://www.ks.uiuc.edu/Research/vmd/).
+Molecular dynamics simulation of a carbon nanotube.
+The reactive force field is AIREBO, and the initial configutation has been generated using TopoTools (https://sites.google.com/site/akohlmey/software/topotools) and VMD (https://www.ks.uiuc.edu/Research/vmd/).

-A video corresponding to the simulation is available here : https://www.youtube.com/watch?v=f1ve1j3yA6w.
+Just run the input.lammps file using LAMMPS.

+### Output

+The following video has been made with this code : https://www.youtube.com/watch?v=f1ve1j3yA6w